 1 1/2 cups coconut milk

 1/2 cup dry Sherry or additional apple juice

 2 cups diced butternut squash (cooked if you are making the apple soup with diced squash)

 1/4 cup packed cilantro leaves

 Salt, or to taste

 1. In a 3-quart saucepan, heat the oil over medium heat.
 Add the celery, shallots, and ginger (if using fresh); cook, stirring, until softened.

 stir in curry powder (and ginger if using ground) until absorbed.

-2. Stir in the broth, coconut milk, juice, sherry, (raw) butternut squash (if making butternut squash soup) and rice; bring to a boil.
-Reduce heat and simmer, covered, 25 minutes or until rice is soft.
+2. Stir in the broth, coconut milk, juice, sherry, (raw) butternut squash (if making butternut squash soup) and sweet potatoes; bring to a boil.
+Reduce heat and simmer, covered, 25 minutes or until squash and potatoes are soft.